 The second area concerns the performance and the application.
-Device independent protocols address security loopholes issues introduced by imperfect or untrusted systems.
+Device independent protocols address security loopholes issues introduced by imperfect or untrusted systems, as both location and the number of nodes that can be used are an important challenge to be solved.
 Parallel to the development of these protocols, proposition or implementation of protocols for new applications or improvement of secure transmission performances have to be proposed.
 Among the potential method allowing the improvement of the secure transmission, high dimensional protocols [C11-10] is a way to increase the capacity and to enhance the robustness against eavesdropping.
 New challenges are to: i) propose different implementations, in particular different from those using orbital angular momentum of light to make the method compliant with existing single mode fibre networks, ii) Extend the transmission up to 10 km in fibre links.